Specialist services

 However, I also understand the grief and loss around diagnosis.
 As a trauma therapist, I acknowledge that the deficit/disorder narrative.
 Along with the medicalised model of autism and ADHD can be traumatising.
 And the heavy burden of knowing you cannot meet the demands of a neurotypical society.

 You may be living with overwhelming anxiety and stress that lead to exhaustion or meltdowns.
-We can look to address this and find ways of self care that work for you.
-I am experienced in working with somatic body work, which can help an exhausted nervous system fuelled by anxiety and severe stress.
+We can look to address this and find ways of self-care that work for you.
+I am experienced in working with somatic exercises, which can help an exhausted nervous system fuelled by anxiety and severe stress.

 I understand how transformative it can be to talk to someone who understands living as a neurodivergent person in a world set up for neurotypical people.
 Whether you are formally diagnosed, have self-identified.
 Or you are just beginning to wonder if you might be neurodivergent, I’d love to hear from you.